eleksir/reniced/README.md

 You will need Go lang 1.21 or newer, gnu make, terminal and possibly internets to build this utility.

-To build reniced just type in src dir
+To build reniced just type in project dir

 ```bash
 make